qusr08/IGME-470/Moarr Digital/README.md

 ![LED Logic Gates](moarr_digital_logic_gates.png)

 My code is very simple.
 It saves each button state to an integer (0 means not pressed, 1 means pressed), then the state of each LED is determined based on the sum of those integers.
 For example, if the sum of the button state integers is greater than 0, I know that at least one of the buttons is pressed (this is the logic I used for the OR gate) and the red LED should light up.
+Check out [moarr_digital.ino](https://github.com/qusr08/IGME-470/blob/main/Moarr%20Digital/moarr_digital.ino) for the code I used.

 I really did not have any issues making this, I am pretty familiar with how programming an Arduino goes and how to hook everything up.
 Below is a picture of the Arduino circuit that connects everything together for this assignment.